MiaKoring/kompressor/README.md

 # kompressor
-A kompressor is eithere compressed (like a plushie cat) or compresses stuff.
+A kompressor is either compressed (like a plushie cat) or compresses stuff.
 This one does the second thing.